Cesana Pariol

 Cesana Pariol was the venue for bobsleigh, luge and skeleton during the 2006 Winter Olympics in Turin, Italy.
-The track, built for the games, is located in Cesana Torinese.
-The venue holds approximately 7,130 spectators, of whom 3,624 are seated.
+The track, built for the Games, is located in Cesana Torinese.
+The €110 million venue had a capacity of 7,130 spectators, of whom 3,624 were seated.
+The track was closed in 2011 and has been abandoned since then.
+The track is scheduled to be demolished in summer 2026.

+The track was considered for renovation for the 2026 Winter Olympics to host the sliding events, but the plans were turned down and a new track was built in Cortina d'Ampezzo for €119 million euros.

 Construction details

-The track is constructed with about 54 mi of ammonia refrigeration pipes to help form ice on the track for proper sliding.
-Numerous sensors located along the track ensure that the ice's thickness is kept between 5 and 10 cm to keep the track properly smooth during competitions.
+The track was constructed with about 54 mi of ammonia refrigeration pipes to help form ice on the track for proper sliding.
+Numerous sensors located along the track ensured that the ice's thickness was kept between 5 and 10 cm to keep the track properly smooth during competitions.

+The construction costs of the venue reached 110 million euros.